Rachel Jupp

 Rachel Jupp (born 1977) is a British television news and current affairs producer.
-She became the Editor of the BBC's Panorama current affairs series in September 2016, a role she held until December 2020.
-She currently leads the BBC's editorial work on Generative AI.
+She was the editor of the BBC's Panorama current affairs series from 2016 to 2020 and later led the BBC's editorial work on generative AI.

 Early life

-Jupp was raised in Twickenham.
-She attended Orleans Park School and Richmond upon Thames College, both in Twickenham.
-She read social and political sciences at King's College, Cambridge.
-She studied for an MA in public administration at Columbia University.
-She worked as an intern for ITN while resident in the United States.
-Early in her career, she worked at the Demos think tank as a researcher and project manager.
+Jupp was raised in Twickenham and attended Orleans Park School and Richmond upon Thames College.
+She read social and political sciences at King's College, Cambridge and studied for an MA in public administration at Columbia University.
+She worked as an intern for ITN in the United States and a researcher and project manager at the Demos think tank.

 Career

-Jupp joined Channel 4 News in 2005.
-Her last post before joining the BBC was as Head of Home News on the programme, responsible for all coverage in the United Kingdom.
-She became a Deputy Editor of Newsnight in 2013, shortly after Ian Katz became its Editor.
-Her responsibilities included assigning members of the reporting team to prepare the filmed inserts.
+Jupp joined Channel 4 News in 2005, where her last post was Head of Home News.
+She became a Deputy Editor of Newsnight at the BBC in 2013, shortly after Ian Katz became its Editor.

-In the beginning of September 2016, she was appointed (and assumed the post as) Editor of Panorama.
-She was the second female Editor of Panorama; Glenwyn Benson, responsible for the series between 1992 and 1995, was the first.
-Since 2024 she has been involved in leading development of how Generative AI is used at the BBC.
+In September 2016, she was appointed Editor of Panorama.
+She was the second female Editor (the first was Glenwyn Benson 1992 to 1995).
+Since 2024, she has been involved in developing guidance on the use of generative AI at the BBC.

 Personal life

-Jupp's husband works for ITV News (as the channel brands its output from ITN); she was expecting the couple's third child in the beginning of 2017.
+Jupp's husband works for ITV News; the couple have children.

 Ben, her brother, is Director of Social Finance and was previously head of public services strategy and innovation in the Cabinet Office.
 He is married to the Labour MP Helen Hayes.